The United Methodist Church and Homosexuality

 - That such behavior is incompatible with Christianity.

 In doing so, they will lose many older teens and young adults, who are members of the first generation of Americans in which the majority have a family member or friend who is a member of the LGBT community.
 On the other hand, their decision will retain many elderly members who otherwise might have considered leaving the denomination over the homosexual issues.
+There is a financial aspect involved in the conflict, as older members tend to donate more to their congregation than younger members.

 A chasm is forming in the denomination between the membership in North America and those in the rest of the world.
 The former are gradually accepting the findings of mental health professionals and human sexuality researchers: that adults experience one of four normal, natural, unchosen, unchangeable, and morally neutral sexual orientations: heterosexual, bisexual, homosexual, and asexual.
 The latter retain traditional beliefs about human sexuality.